Business sale or collapse

 A liquidator may be appointed either before or after a receiver, but the requirements of the receiver take precedence.

-An option called 'Voluntary Administration' has been available since 1 November 2007.
-Under this option if a board of directors thinks that its company is in trouble it can put the company under the temporary control of an independent administrator.
+Under this option, if a board of directors thinks that its company is in trouble it can put the company under the temporary control of an independent administrator.
 The administrator takes full control of the company to try to work out a way to save either the company or its business.

 Administration is intended to be a relatively short-term measure that freezes the company's financial position while the best option for the company's future is worked out.
 During this time creditors can't take back their goods, take legal action against the company, or take legal action against directors under personal guarantees.